Immigration & Family Law FAQs

 - The Naturalization Self-Test

-What happens if my naturalization application is denied?
+What happens if my Naturalization application is denied?

-The denied applicant may request a N-336 Hearing with a new hearing officer.
+The denied applicant may request a N-336 Hearing with a new hearing officer;

-How can I determine if I am eligible for Citizenship through My Parents?
+How can I determine if I am eligible for Citizenship through my parents?

-One parent is a U.S. citizen, both are married at the time of the birth, and the U.S. citizen parent was physically present in the U.S. or its territories for a period of at least ten years at some time in his or her life prior to the birth, in which at least five of those years were after the parent's 14th birthday, and the child's birthday is before November 14, 1986 but after October 10, 1952.
+One parent is a U.S. citizen, both parents were married at the time of the birth, the U.S. citizen parent had been physically present in the U.S. or its territories for a period of ten years at some time in his or her life prior to the birth, in which five of those years were after the parent's 14th birthday, and the child's birthday is after October 10, 1952 but before November 14, 1986.How can I determine if I'm eligible for Automatic Citizenship through my parents?
+A child born outside the U.S. is a citizen after birth through their parents if:

-Both parents naturalized the before the child's 18thbirthday or if
+Both parents naturalized the before the child's 18th birthday or if

 - One parent is deceased and the surviving parent naturalized before the child turned 18;